dasunsrule32/radeon-scripts/README.md

 # vega-undervolt-oc.sh notes

-Undervolt/OC Sapphire RX Vega 64 (Reference):
+Undervolt/OC Vega cards:

   * Reduce temps
   * Increase performance
   * Increase longevity of card

-  I've set this to some sane defaults that I know work on my card.
+  I've set this to some sane defaults that I know work on my card (Sapphire Radeon RX Vega 64).
+The cooler isn't the best on the reference card, but these settings keep the speeds in the 1500Mhz
-  The cooler isn't the best on the reference card, but these keep the speeds in the 1500Mhz - 1600Mhz range.
-You may need to tweak your card more get decent performance.
+  - 1600Mhz range.
+You may need to tweak your particular card more to get decent performance.

   You can use this script to overclock your card as well.
 Adjust the p-state clock and voltage to get higher clocks if you'd like.